Holographic Floquet states in low dimensions (II): Phase space

-In Fig.\,\ref{fig:EJ_Om} we show how the background temperature affects the splitting of the phase space into the two types of embeddings.
-For a given temperature, points on the corresponding curve represent critical embeddings, pictured in dashed black on the right plot in Fig.\,\ref{fig:XrcPlot}.
-Roughly speaking, points above such curves correspond to black hole embeddings, whereas those below are Minkowski.
-However, close to the lines, the situation can be multivalued and we can find both types of embeddings in the near vicinity.
-The lobed structure was already present at zero temperature \cite{Kinoshita_2019}\cite{Garbayo_2020}.
+In Fig. \ref{fig:LobesEJD3D5} we show the phase diagram in the $(E/m^2,\Omega/m)$ parameter space.
+Different lines correspond to different temperatures, parametrized by $r_h/m$.
+The limit $r_h/m\to 0$ (purple line) recovers the results of \cite{Garbayo_2020}.
+For each temperature, the solid line represents the electric field and frequency of the critical embeddings.
+Roughly speaking, points above such curves correspond to black hole embeddings, whereas those below are Minkowski\footnote{However, close to the critical embeddings, the boundary quantities are usually multivalued (see \cite{Mateos_2006,Mateos_2007} and Fig. \ref{fig:JCvsE} below) and we can find both types of embeddings in the near vicinity.}.